Odia Actress Ruchismita Guru Found Dead at Uncle House

-Aspiring Odia singer-actress Ruchismita Guru was found dead at her uncle’s house in Balangir district on Sunday under mysterious circumstances.
-It’s the same day when Bhojpuri actress Akanksha Dubey’s suicide news broke.
+Odisha: Aspiring Odia singer-actress Ruchismita Guru was found dead at her uncle’s house in the Balangir district in Odisha on Sunday under mysterious circumstances.
+The incident happened on the day when another Bhojpuri actress, Akanksha Dubey, was found dead in a hotel room in Varanasi.

 May her soul rest in peace.